stvilia/Data-Quality-Assurance-Ontology/README.md

 If you use the **Data Quality Assurance Ontology (DQAO)** in your research or project, please cite it as follows:

-Lee, D.J., Stvilia, B., Gunaydin, F., & Pang, Y. (2024). *Data Quality Assurance Ontology (DQAO)*.
+Lee, D.J., Stvilia, B., Gunaydin, F., & Pang, Y. (2024). *Data Quality Assurance Ontology (DQAO) for research data repositories*.
 Available at: [https://github.com/stvilia/Data-Quality-Assurance-Ontology.git](https://github.com/stvilia/Data-Quality-Assurance-Ontology.git)

 Including this citation ensures proper acknowledgment of the authors' work and helps others find and use the ontology.
 For further details, refer to the companion paper linked in the [Usage](#usage) section.